hapax/hapax.github.io/assets/teaching.md

 In high school, I was one of those kids.
-I thought maths was about as boring as watching paint dry, except that a fresh coat of paint might be useful and add a bit of colour to the world.
+I thought maths was about as boring as watching paint dry, except that a fresh coat of paint could in some cases be useful and add a bit of colour to the world.
 I harboured no such illusions about mathematics.
 Would I use trigonometry on my tax returns?
 Or solve simultaneous equations at the supermarket?